shiroyashik/sculptor/README.md

 And also a distinctive feature is the possibility of player identification through the third-party authorization system [Ely.By](https://ely.by/)

-> This is a personal fork of Sculptor, made to be a workaround for a private server.

 ### Running with Docker

 You will need an already configured Docker with Traefik (you can use any reverse proxy)